ibm-cloud-docs/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 ## Considerations for attached, block, and file storage
 {: #storage}

-The VPC+ tool can discover the three types of storage used by virtual server instances: attached, block, and file storage; however, the VPC+ tool can only migrate attached storage as part of the virtual server migration.
+The VPC+ tool can discover the three types of storage used by virtual server instances: attached, block, and file storage; however, the VPC+ tool can only migrate attached storage as part of the virtual server migration (snapshot).

+If the virtual server instance that you want to migrate has block and file storage volumes, you can use the _Content Data Migrator_ in the VPC+ tool to migrate the storage; however, you need to consider the following limitations:

+  * Shared volumes are not supported.
+If you want to maintain shared volumes, then you will need to set up NFS file share on the target machine so you can manage the shared volumes.
+  * Replication is not supported on VPC.

-If the virtual server instance that you want to migrate has block and file storage volumes, then the data on the block or file volumes needs to be migrated to VPC by your tool of choice (scp, rsync, or other third-party tools).
+As an alternative to the _Content Data Migrator_, you can migrate the data on the block or file volumes to VPC by yourself by using `rsync` or other tools of your choice (`scp` or other third-party tools).
+For more information on using `rsync` to migrate your data, see [Migrating data from {{site.data.keyword.cloud_notm}} classic infrastructure to VPC](/docs/cloud-infrastructure?topic=cloud-infrastructure-data-migration-classic-to-vpc).

 ## Considerations for SSH keys
 {: #ssh-keys}